Flowdalic/xeps/draft-schmaus-sasl-ht/sasl-ht.md

-* Mitigate effects of token theft on the server
+Version2 HT-* tries to mitigate effects of token theft on the server.

 Version1 HT-*
 ============